hashgraph/hedera-improvement-proposal/HIP/hip-10.md

 ## Rejected Ideas

-N/A
+This proposal uses the HTS "memo" field to specify the URI for token metadata.
+Alternatives included the token "name" or "symbol" field or transaction "memo" field.
+Note that symbol is used to represent HTS metadata in [3].

 ## Open Issues

-This proposal uses the HTS "name" field to specify the URI for token metadata.
-Alternatives include the token "symbol" field or transaction "memo" field.
-Note that symbol is used to represent HTS metadata in [3].
+N/A

 ## References